 Jeff S. Volek, PhD, RD, and Stephen D. Phinney, MD, PhD, The Art and Science of Low Carbohydrate Living, Beyond Obesity, 2011.

-Drop me an email or call me to arrange a phone or in-person consultation.
+Drop me an email or call me to arrange your FREE Discovery Chat.
 Keto can work, but let’s design it for your body.
 What’s stopping you?
 Make the choice today to live a healthier, more vibrant lifestyle, and enjoy life again.